Biden: ‘Every indication’ Russia prepared to attack Ukraine

 Russia denies it is plotting an invasion but says it’s free to deploy troops wherever necessary to counter NATO threats.
 It wants the West to keep Ukraine and other former Soviet nations out of NATO, halt weapons deployments near Russian borders and roll back forces from Eastern Europe — demands the allies have flatly rejected.

-NATO’s defense ministers in Brussels discussed ways to bolster defenses in Eastern Europe, while EU leaders huddled over how to punish Russia if it invades.
-The U.N.
-Security Council met over Ukraine, ahead of the Munich Security Conference in Germany where Ukraine is high on the agenda.
+NATO’s defense ministers discussed ways to bolster defenses in Eastern Europe, while EU leaders huddled over how to punish Russia if it invades.
+Blinken and Vice President Kamala Harris are among political, military and diplomatic leaders heading to the annual security conference in Munich that will see urgent consultations on the crisis.

-“We cannot afford to fail,” U.N.
-Undersecretary-General Rosemary DiCarlo said.
-“The current situation is extremely dangerous.”

 China, a key Russian geopolitical ally, accused Washington of “playing up and sensationalizing the crisis and escalating tensions.”
 Foreign Ministry spokesman Wang Wenbin said the U.S. should “take seriously and address Russia’s legitimate and reasonable concerns on security assurance.”

-At NATO headquarters in Brussels, U.S. Defense Secretary Lloyd Austin questioned the Russian troop promises.
+At NATO headquarters in Brussels, U.S. Defense Secretary Lloyd Austin questioned Russian troop promises.

 “We’ve seen some of those troops inch closer to that border.
 We see them fly in more combat and support aircraft,” he said.
 “We see them sharpen their readiness in the Black Sea.
 We even see them stocking up their blood supplies.
 You don’t do these sort of things for no reason, and you certainly don’t do them if you’re getting ready to pack up and go home.”

-Maxar Technologies, a commercial satellite imagery company that has been monitoring the Russian buildup, reported continued heightened military activity near Ukraine.
+Maxar Technologies, a commercial satellite imagery company monitoring the Russian buildup, reported continued heightened military activity near Ukraine.
 It noted a new pontoon bridge and a new field hospital in Belarus.

-British Armed Forces Minister James Heappey called Russia’s claim to be withdrawing troops “disinformation.”
-Russia leveled that charge against the West.

-Noting Russian video of troop movements, NATO Secretary-General Jens Stoltenberg said: “The fact that you’re putting a battle tank on a train and moving it in some direction doesn’t prove a withdrawal of troops.”

-Russian Defense Ministry spokesman Maj.-Gen. Igor Konashenkov offered a bit more detail Thursday, saying that Russian tank and infantry units that engaged in drills in the Kursk and Bryansk regions neighboring Ukraine were returning to their permanent bases in the Nizhny Novgorod region.
-He said that some already were at their bases after a 700-kilometer journey.
+Russian Defense Ministry spokesman Maj.-Gen. Igor Konashenkov offered more detail, saying Russian tank and infantry units holding drills in the Kursk and Bryansk regions neighboring Ukraine were returning to their bases in the Nizhny Novgorod region.
+He said some already were back after a 700-kilometer journey.

-Troops deployed for exercises in Crimea, which Russia annexed from Ukraine in 2014, have moved back to Chechnya and Dagestan in Russia’s North Caucasus, he said.
-He added that Russian troops involved in drills in Belarus also will move back to their garrisons after war games there wrap up Sunday.
-Konashenkov didn’t mention how many troops were deployed and didn’t say how many returned.
+Troops on maneuvers in Crimea, which Russia annexed from Ukraine in 2014, have moved back to Russia’s North Caucasus, he said, and Russian troops in Belarus will return to their garrisons after war games end Sunday.
+Konashenkov didn’t mention how many were deployed and didn’t say how many returned.

 NATO, meanwhile, has moved troops and military equipment into Eastern Europe in a display of resolve of meant to deter any Russian aggression and underline its intent to defend NATO’s eastern members, in the unlikely event that they too become a target.

 The U.S. has started deploying 5,000 troops to Poland and Romania.
-Another 8,500 are on standby, and some U.S. troops are expected to move toward Bulgaria.
+Another 8,500 are on standby, and some are expected to move toward Bulgaria.
 Britain is sending hundreds of soldiers to Poland, offering more warships and planes, and doubling its personnel in Estonia.
-Germany, the Netherlands and Norway are sending additional troops to Lithuania.
-Denmark and Spain are providing jets for air policing in the Baltic Sea region, and Spain deployed to Bulgaria.
+Germany, the Netherlands and Norway are sending troops to Lithuania.
+Denmark and Spain are providing jets to police the Baltic Sea region, and Spain also deployed some to Bulgaria.

-Even if an attack doesn’t materialize, the sustained Russian pressure on Ukraine has further hobbled its shaky economy and left an entire nation under constant strain.
+Even without an attack, the sustained Russian pressure on Ukraine has further hobbled its shaky economy and left an entire nation under constant strain.

-Eastern Ukraine already has been the site of fighting since 2014, and tensions soared again Thursday.

-Ukraine disputed the claim, saying separatists had shelled its forces, but they didn’t fire back.
-The Ukrainian military command charged that shells hit a kindergarten in Stanytsia Luhanska, wounding two teachers, and cut power supply to half of the town.
+Ukraine disputed the claim, saying separatists had shelled its forces but they didn’t fire back.
+The Ukrainian military command said shells hit a kindergarten in Stanytsia Luhanska, wounding two teachers, and cut power to half of the town.

-An observer mission of the Organization for Security and Cooperation in Europe is expected to offer its assessment of the situation later Thursday.

-Ukrainain President Volodymyr Zelenskyy tweeted that the kindergarten shelling “by pro-Russian forces is a big provocation,” adding that the OSCE monitoring activities are “an additional deterrent.”
+Ukrainain President Volodymyr Zelenskyy tweeted that the kindergarten shelling “by pro-Russian forces is a big provocation.”

 Asked about the flare-up, Stoltenberg said NATO was concerned “that Russia is trying to stage a pretext for an armed attack against Ukraine.”